torvalds/linux/Documentation/admin-guide/pm/amd-pstate.rst

-Please get all support profiles list from ``energy_performance_available_preferences`` attribute, all the profiles are integer values defined between 0 to 255 when EPP feature is enabled by platform firmware, if EPP feature is disabled, driver will ignore the written value This attribute is read-write.
+Please get all support profiles list from ``energy_performance_available_preferences`` attribute, all the profiles are integer values defined between 0 to 255 when EPP feature is enabled by platform firmware, if EPP feature is disabled, driver will iganalre the written value This attribute is read-write.

 Other performance and frequency values can be read back from